MrPrattASH/Game_Design_In_Construct_3/module_3_on_rails_shooter_and_integers/README.md

 - accepts arguments as integers (0,-5,32, etc) and floating integers (0.12, -3.4932)

 1. in the main event sheet, every few seconds **Create** the asteroid sprite at a random location inside the viewport/layout size (320x180).
  - Hint: you'll also want to make sure the ship is capable of colliding with the asteroid, so you'll need to "clamp" (constrain) the asteroid to smaller than this margin. (*Example, if the width is 320, create the X location randomly between 0+margin of error, and 320-margin of error*)

-2. Set the instance variable of the asteroid "speed" (*integer*) of the asteroid to a random number range.
+2. Set the instance variable of the asteroid, "speed" (*integer*,) to a random number range.
 Run the program to test how fast it runs.
-Adjust speed as needed, or randomly in a range.
+Adjust speed as needed.

-3. Set the Z elevation of the asteroid to spawn "out in the distance" at a -100 Z elevation
+3. Set the Z elevation of the asteroid to spawn "out in the distance" at the bottom of our main layour at a -100 Z elevation.

+## 2. Make the ship take damage when colliding with an asteroid
-4. Add in a collision event for the ship and the asteroid in a "For Each Asteroid" loop.
-(Similar to the "bullets" in the target code group)
+1. Add in a collision event for the ship and the asteroid in a "For Each Asteroid" loop.
+(Similar to the "bullets" in the target code group).
 - We'll need to have an AND block here to check both:
     -overlapping sprites ship and asteroid
     -Compare 2 values. the Z elevation of the ship, and the z elevation of the asteroid (with a range +/- the